What are Group 16 Elements?

 The name sulphur has been derived from Sanskrit word ‘Sulvezi’ meaning ‘killer of copper’.

-(i) Electronic configuration- Their valence shell electronic configuration is ns2, np4.
+- Electronic configuration: Their valence shell electronic configuration is ns2, np4.

-(v) Melting point and boiling point- Both show a regular increase down the group due to increase in molecular weight and Van der Waals’ forces of attraction.
+- Melting point and boiling point: Both show a regular increase down the group due to an increase in molecular weight and Van der Waals’ forces of attraction.

 In OF2, the oxidation state of oxygen is +2.

-(vii) Ionisation energy- They possess a large amount of ionisation energy which decreases gradually from O to Po due to increase in size of atoms and increase in screening effect.
+- Ionisation energy: They possess a large amount of ionisation energy which decreases gradually from O to Po due to an increase in the size of atoms and an increase in the screening effect.

-(viii) Electron affinity- They have high electron affinity which decrease from O to Po.
-As the size of the atom increases, the extra added electron feels lesser attraction by nucleus and hence, electron affinity decreases.
+- Electron affinity: They have high electron affinity which decreases from O to Po.
+As the size of the atom increases, the extra added electron feels lesser attraction by the nucleus and hence, electron affinity decreases.

-(ix) Electronegativity- It decreases down the group due to decrease in effective nuclear charge down the group.
+- Electronegativity: It decreases down the group due to a decrease in effective nuclear charge down the group.

-(xi) Atomicity- Oxygen is diatomic, sulphur and selenium are octatomic with puckered ring structure.
+- Atomicity: Oxygen is diatomic, sulphur and selenium are octatomic with a puckered ring structure.

-(xiii) Atomic radii and ionic radii They increase regularly from O to Po.
+- Atomic radii and ionic radii: They increase regularly from O to Po.

 2H2 + O2 ⇔ 2H2O